UofT-DSI/applying_statistical_concepts/05_instructional_team/README.md

 The `/01_slides` directory contains the live learning session slides.

 The `/02_assignments` directory contains assignments participants should submit for evaluation as `complete` or `incomplete`.
-The assignments measure a participant's achievement of the learning outcomes, and help technical facilitators determine if a participant has successfully completed the learning module.
+The assignments measure a participant's achievement of the learning outcomes and help technical facilitators determine if a participant has successfully completed the learning module.

 The `/03_exercises` directory contains exercises related to each live learning session.
 The technical facilitator will review each exercise at the end of the live learning sessions.
 Exercise 1 will be provided to participants prior to the first session.
 The technical facilitator is expected to review this exercise in the first session.

 The `/04_homework` directory contains homework participants can complete to further develop and practice the skills covered in a learning module.
 Homework is optional, but participants are encouraged to complete as much as they can.
 While the homework is optional, a portion of the work periods each week should be used to review the homework.
-Week 1 work periods should cover homework 1 & 2, Week 2 should cover homework 3, and Week 3 should cover homework 4.
+Week 1 work periods should cover homeworks 1 & 2, Week 2 should cover homework 3, and Week 3 should cover homework 4.

 ### Week 1